asciidoctor/kramdown-asciidoc/spec/scenarios/p/admonition/plain.md

 Warning: The software you're about to use has not been tested.

 Important: Sign off before stepping away from the computer.

+Hint: Stop signs with white borders are optional.